 Why You Should INCREASE Company Marketing in a Bad Economy

-In a struggling economy, many small businesses look for ways to cut costs, and marketing is often one of the first areas to face reductions.
+In a struggling economy, business owners look for ways to cut costs, and marketing is often one of the first areas to face reductions.
 The logic seems simple—why continue paying for advertising if it's not immediately bringing in paying customers?
 And with fewer jobs coming in, maintaining those expenses can feel like an unnecessary burden.
 But scaling back marketing efforts during tough times can do more harm than good.
 Instead of fading into the background, businesses that continue, or even increase, their online marketing during economic downturns set themselves up for long-term success.

 Here are some reasons why you should continue, and even increase, your online marketing in a bad economy.